-REFERENCE: PROTOCOL SECTION 6.5.5, NON-SPINNING RESERVE SERVICE (NSRS) (IN PART)
+REFERENCE: Protocol Section 6.5.5, Non-Spinning Reserve Service (NSRS) (In Part)

-(1) ...Load acting as a Resource that is capable of unloading within thirty (30) minutes and that is not fulfilling any other commitment from the capacity, including participation in ERCOT markets, self-generation, or other energy transactions...

-- ...(2) Loads providing NSRS must provide a telemetered output signals, including breaker status... - ...(5) QSEs using Loads to provide NSRS must be capable of responding to ERCOT Dispatch Instructions in a similar manner to QSEs using Generation Resource to provide NSRS...
+- (1) ...Load acting as a Resource that is capable of unloading within thirty (30) minutes and that is not fulfilling any other commitment from the capacity, including participation in ERCOT markets, self-generation, or other energy transactions... - (2) Loads providing NSRS must provide a telemetered output signal, including breaker status... - ...(5) QSEs using Loads to provide NSRS must be capable of responding to ERCOT Dispatch Instructions in a similar manner to QSEs using Generation Resource to provide NSRS...

-Telemetered Load available to be interrupted within 30 minutes of an ERCOT deployment may be provisionally qualified and eligible to provide non-spinning reserve as specified in Protocol Section 6.10.1, Introduction.
+Telemetered Load available to be interrupted within thirty (30) minutes of an ERCOT deployment may be provisionally qualified and eligible to provide non-spinning reserve as specified in Protocol Section 6.10.1, Introduction.